MenghaoGuo/PCT/README.md

 Jittor github:  https://github.com/Jittor/jittor

-If you has any questions about Jittor or PCT, you can ask in Jittor developer QQ Group: 761222083
+If you has any questions about Jittor, you can ask in Jittor developer QQ Group: 761222083

 ## Other implementation